Will my Flex installments be billed a month in advance, just like my monthly service?

 This charge is the monthly installment payment of your device/accessory.
 For more information, please go to www.cellcom.com/flex-plan.html.

 What is Flex?

 Cellcom's device/accessory payment plan is called Flex.
 Flex takes the total sales price of the device/accessory and splits it across monthly installments, to pay for the device over time versus paying for it all at the time of purchase.
 For devices and watches, customers can choose either a 36 month or 24 month payment plan.
-Accessory payment plan is 12 months for all accessories.
+Most accessory payment plans are 12 months.
 The monthly payments for devices and/or accessories are added to your monthly bill.

-Participation in Flex requires 0% APR 36, 24, or 12-month installment agreement, well qualified credit and eligible servie plan.
+Participation in Flex requires 0% APR 36, 24 or 12 month installment agreement, well qualified credit and eligible service plan.
 Credit check required.
 Down payment may be required.

 What devices can be purchased on Flex?

 Smartphones, basic phones, tablets, mobile broadband, connected devices (such as LTE cameras), smartwatches, and home phone replacement devices can be purchased on Flex.
 Cellcom allows customers to Flex new and most used devices (some used devices may not be eligible).